12 Shifts for Learner-Centered Classrooms Master Class Program

 Critique and Feedback

-A relevant combination of students, teacher, peers and experts provide continual feedback and coaching on student work, both in process of completion, and in the product of the learning experience.
+Teacher creates an environment of continual feedback, where students, teacher, peers and experts provide continual feedback and coaching on student work, both in process of completion, and in the product of the learning experience.
+These include a number of tools for self-evaluation and assessment on shared learning goals.

 Guided By Inquiry